bevyengine/bevy/release-content/release-notes/resources_as_components.md

 ```

 The main drawbacks are twofold.
 First it's no longer to derive both `Component` and `Resource` for a struct.
-Secondly `ReflectResource` has been gutted and now shadows `ReflectComponent`.
+Secondly `ReflectResource` has been gutted, use `ReflectComponent` instead.
 For more information, see the migration guide.